josesoaresif/WHMCS_test/README.md

 4. **Activate Callback** - When enabled, the order status will be updated when the payment is received.
 5. **Show Payment Icon on Checkout** - (optional) When enabled, replaces the payment method Display Name presented in checkout with its respective icon.
 6. **Cancel Payshop Order** - (optional) When enabled, allows the order cancellation cron job to run for this specific method.
-7. **Mbway Key** - Select a Key.
+7. **Payshop Key** - Select a Key.
 You can only choose one of the Keys associated with the Backoffice Key.
 8. **Deadline** - Select the number of days to deadline for the Payshop reference.
 From 1 to 99 days, leave empty if you don't want it to expire.